JuMp3/demo-quarkus/README.md

 - JWY/custom authentication (with check roles)
 - Test (WIP), also for secured API
 - REST Client for call 3rd-party API
+- Use resteasy-multipart for upload/download file
+- Template with i18n messages (Qute)

 Coming soon:
-- Use resteasy-multipart for upload file
 - i18n messages

 ## Packaging and running the application